ayush523/Quiz-App/README.md

-Simple quiz app built using Flutter
+Simple quiz app built using Flutter that tests your general knowledge.